getwax/bls-wallet/docs/local_development.md

 The [extension](../extension/) (otherwise referred to as Quill) is a prototype extension wallet used to showcase and test BLS Wallet features. **Note it is not a production wallet.**

-In a seperate terminal/shell instance
+In a separate terminal/shell instance

 ```sh
 cd ./extension